ManuelMines/Aww-Thats-Cube/README.md

 # Aww-That's-Cube
+This game is a gmae about a red cube (you) dodging other (not moving) cubes (not you).
 Well so I followed this tutorial and made this, (my first game!!)
-I'm planning to improve it next time I have time and add actual levels amd maybe even some music
+I'm planning to improve it next time I have time and add actual levels and maybe even some music.